anza-xyz/agave/accounts-db/doc/chili_pepper_store.md

 | 500k | 763ms  | 593ms   |
 | 1M | 1.5s  | 1.4s   |

-The limits for chili pepper store is about 200K account's chili pepper accesses per block.
+The limits for single chili pepper store is around 200K account's chili pepper accesses per block, which should be fine for current mainnet load.

+In future, we can sharded the chili pepper store to increase the performance.

+## Chili pepper mutator

+1. insert buffer to keep "to insert" data.

+1. single thread mutator loop around a queue of operations
+    - operation
+        - insert buffer
+        - delete
+        - create savepoint
+        - snapshot
+        - delete savepoint